krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

     }
     ```

-Overall, **`for` loops have more compact code and `while` loops are more flexible**, and both can implement iteration structures.
-The choice of which one to use should be based on the needs of the particular problem.
+Overall, **`for` loops are more concise, while `while` loops are more flexible**.
+Both can implement iterative structures.
+Which one to use should be determined based on the specific requirements of the problem.

 ### 3. &nbsp; Nested Loops

-We can nest one loop structure inside another, using the `for` loop as an example:
+We can nest one loop structure within another.
+Below is an example using `for` loops:

 === "Python"